ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

        servo.set_output_pwm(96, 1000 + distance) -- set the servo assigned function 96 (scripting3) to a proportional value
      end

-     return update, 1000 -- request to be rerun again 1000 milliseconds (1 second) from now end
+     return update, 1000 -- request "update" to be rerun again 1000 milliseconds (1 second) from now end

-   return update, 1000   -- request to be rerun again 1000 milliseconds (1 second) from now
+   return update, 1000   -- request "update" to be the first time 1000 milliseconds (1 second) after script is loaded

 This script begins by defining the update function, which will be called periodically.
 This function fetches the vehicles current position and home position, and stores them within the local variables current_pos and home.